-i NOTE: Note the orientation of the hard drive so that you can replace it correctly.
+(i) NOTE: The orientation or the SATA connector marking on the hard drive so that you can replace it correctly.

-Installing the 2.5-inch hard-drive assembly
+Installing the 2.5-inch hard drive bracket

 If you are replacing a component, remove the existing component before performing the installation procedure.